phillvancejr/Cpp-Go-Zig-Odin/ppm_png/README.md

 ## C++
 Very simple and straight forward, no issues.
 ## Go
 Go's implementation is interesting because Go has png writing in its standard library.
 To enable it I implemented the image.Image interface for my pixel buffer and then I could pass that to png.Encode and it just worked.
-Pretty cool, although I'm concerned that the pixel buffer might be copied at invocations of image.Image's At method becaues the reciever is a by value receiver.
+Pretty cool, although I'm concerned that the pixel buffer might be copied at invocations of image.Image's At method becaues the receiver is a by value receiver.
 ## Zig
 Similar to the C++ version, but unfortunately unlike stb_load_from_memory, zig cannot correctly understand the stbi_write_png function in header only mode, so I had to compile the stb library to a static library to get it to work.
 Not a huge deal but I had some false confidence/high expections since it did handle stb_load_from_memory in header only mode in anotehr project.
 Nothing to write home about, straight forward and simple
 ## Odin